NCIOCPL/r4r-content/resources/resource75.md

 id: 75
 title: AMARETTO
 description: >
-  AMARETTO is an algorithm that integrates copy number, DNA methylation and gene expression data to identify a set of driver genes by analyzing cancer samples and connects them to clusters of co-expressed genes.
+  AMARETTO is an algorithm that integrates copy number, DNA methylation, and gene expression data to identify a set of driver genes by analyzing cancer samples and connects them to clusters of co-expressed genes.

 website: https://personal.broadinstitute.org/npochet/resources.html
 toolTypes: